Flower

 • Family: Geraniaceae

-• Appearance: The leaves are small and crinkled, releasing a refreshing lemon scent when lightly touched.
-The stems tend to become woody, and the plant grows in a compact form.
-The flowers are small, five-petaled, and typically light purple to pink in color.
+• Appearance: The small, crinkled leaves release a refreshing lemon scent with just a light touch.
+The stems tend to become woody, and the plant grows compactly.
+The flowers are small, five-petaled, and typically range in shades of pale purple to pink.

-• Blooming period: Spring to early summer (may bloom again in autumn under favorable conditions)
+• Blooming season: Spring to early summer (sometimes in autumn under favorable conditions)

 Historical Background